200 Lawyers 15 Offices 500 Cases

 • The importance to Native tribes of the land protected as Bears Ears National Monument can hardly be overstated.
 A partnership between the Hopi, Navajo, Ute Indian Tribe, Ute Mountain Ute, and Zuni governments led the efforts to achieve Bears Ears’ designation as a national monument.

-• Without protection, both Bears Ears and Grand Staircase-Escalante are vulnerable to fossil fuel and uranium companies who would destroy the land and to looters who would pick it clean of artifacts and despoil sacred sites.
+• Without protection, both Bears Ears and Grand Staircase-Escalante would be vulnerable to fossil fuel and uranium companies who would destroy the land and to looters who would pick it clean of artifacts and despoil sacred sites.

 • Monuments protected by the federal government encompass some of the most beloved and unique pieces of the American landscape.
 Grand Staircase-Escalante, for one, is known as “Dinosaur Shangri-La” for its rich reserve of precious fossils found nowhere else in the world.